m-trigo/dtc/README.md

 Starts at 30 and depletes as actions are performed.
 Replenishes back to maximum after each encounter.

+###Status

 ##Action Attributes

 ####Offense and Defense Scores

 When engaged in combat, every action a character can take is represented with a pair of these values.
-The pair is collectively called “Score values”.
+The pair is collectively referred as “Score values”.
-Both values are whole numbers in between and including 0 and 5.
+Both values are whole numbers that range from 0 to 5.

-To Hit Score (THS)
+###To Hit Score

-Determines the chance that a character’s attack will be successful (every hit is lethal).
+Determines the chance that a character’s attack will be successful.
 This is calculated as (Offense Score - Enemy’s Defense Score)*20% and negative values are rounded up to 0%.

 Action Cost (AC)